YottaDB/YDBDoc/AdminOpsGuide/dbrepl.rst

 * Use the MERGE command to copy a global from the prior location to the new location.
 Use extended references (to the prior global directory) to refer to the global in the prior location.
 * If the globals you are moving have triggers, apply the definitions saved with MUPIP TRIGGER -SELECT earlier.
 * Turn replication on for the region of the new global location.
 * Make B the new originating instance.
-For more information, refer to `“Switchover possibilities in an A→B replication configuration” <./dbrepl.html#switchover-possibilities-in-an-a-b-replication-configuration>`_.
+For more information, refer to :ref:`switchover-poss-a-b-repl`.

 On A: